Yep, you read that right, some dogs have webbed feet — they’re not just for ducks!

 They may have inherited that from their canine ancestor; Weimaraners were used as hunting dogs by royalty in the 18th century.
 They’re intelligent, loving pets and are a great addition to a family.

-Don’t worry, their regal roots haven’t made them high maintenance hounds!
+Don’t worry, their regal roots haven’t made them high-maintenance hounds!
 Weimaraners and Weimaraner mixes are usually fun-loving goofballs when hanging out with their people.

 Their sleek glossy coats are easy to groom, you’ll just need to pay attention to nail trimming (like all breeds) and keeping their long ears clean.
-The structure and shape of Weimaraner’s ears means airflow is restricted which can result in a higher risk of infection.
+The structure and shape of Weimaraner’s ears means that airflow is restricted which can result in a higher risk of infection.

 If you’re looking for a motivated running partner, a Weimaraner is the pet for you.
 Their long limbs need to be stretched out by regular running opportunities!
 Their large, arched toes and webbed feet can get them through any terrain with speed.